Novel Strategies in BK Virus Infection Therapy

 The Numbers Tell a Compelling Story

-Let's talk about the BK virus (BKV) Infection Market size—because the numbers are striking.
+Let's talk about the BK virus (BKV) Infection Market sizearrow-up-right—because the numbers are striking.
 Research shows that 10-30% of kidney transplant recipients end up with BKV showing up in their bloodstream, and about 10% develop serious kidney disease from it.
 When you consider that over 100,000 kidney transplants happen worldwide every year, you're looking at tens of thousands of patients who desperately need better treatment options.

 Industry watchers are predicting major market expansion as experimental drugs make their way through clinical trials.
 We're seeing exciting developments across the board—new antivirals, cutting-edge antibody treatments, and therapies that give patients' immune systems a strategic boost.
 These approaches could finally give doctors the tools they need to effectively combat BKV.